desecho/ighelper-abandoned/README.rst

 - See how many photos & videos your followers liked
 - Mark followers as approved
+- Statistics:
     - Get total number of:
         - photos
         - videos
         - followers
         - likes
+    - Get average number of likes

 - Identify issues with medias like:
     - no text
     - no location